campbellelinker/campbelllinker/index.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/brain.jpg
-excerpt: "This website is a centralized source for information about the psychology department at Smith College.
-This website contains resources for students looking for help with academics, internships, jobs, graduate school, and more."
+excerpt: "This website serves as a centralized bank of resources for psychology undergraduates looking for help with academics, internships, jobs, graduate school, and more."
 feature_row:
   - image_path: assets/images/smith.jpg
     alt: "placeholder image 1"